 To install Sophos Anti-Virus:

 - Visit Software Registration and Download

 - Download and install the appropriate Sophos client for your computer's operating system

 If you have alternative anti-virus software that you are happy with, then it's fine to stay with that as long as it is kept up to date.
 When you leave the University, you must remove the Sophos Anti-Virus product from all your devices.
 (We recommend you install an alternative anti-virus product in its place).

 Back up and protect your data

 Elsewhere on this website, we recommend a number of ways to back up your data regularly and securely.
 For staff and postgraduates, the University also runs a free backup service (called the HFS - register here), which lets users back up data on demand and/or on a weekly automatic schedule.

-Encrypting your laptop will stop anyone getting at your personal data in the event it gets lost or stolen.
-Depending on your model of computer, you can find instructions here for doing this with either Windows Bitlocker or Mac Filevault (see the 'useful links' section below).
+You should also encrypt your laptop so that, if it’s stolen or lost, no one can get at your personal data.
+You can do this with either Windows Bitlocker or Mac Filevault.
 The University also offers a whole-disk encryption service for University-owned machines.
 We strongly recommend you make use of this if your machine holds University data.